tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

 ### Guidelines
 <!-- TODO: here you should add tips in consultation with Piotr Rząd and report from Unity -->
+To improve performance of the simulation in your Environment please keep in mind some of these tips when creating 3D models.

+1. Prefer more smaller models over a few big ones.

+    In general it is beneficial for performance when you make one small mesh of a object like tree and reuse it on the scene placing many prefabs instead of making one giant mesh containing all trees on the given scene.
+    Even in situations when you are not reusing meshes it is beneficial.
+    Lets say you have a city with many buildings - and every one of those buildings is different - it is still advised to model those building individually and make them separate Game Objects.

+2. Choose texture resolution appropriately.

+    Always have in mind what is the target usage of your texture.
+    Avoid making a high resolution texture for a small object or the one that will always be far away from the camera.
+    This way you can save some computing power by not calculating the details that will not be seen because of the screen resolution.

 ## Create an Environment prefab
 ### Add a 3D models